A pregnancy tracker with social networking.

 User Testing

-For testing, we selected six women who were either mothers or newly expectant mothers.
-All of them had used a smart phone, either iPhone or Android, for at least three years.
+For this first round of testing, we selected six women who were either mothers or newly expectant mothers.
+All of them had used a smart phone, either iPhone or Android, for at least five years.

 Our goal was to test core functionality such as onboarding and conducting a journey through pregancy.

-In addition we tested features unique to CareTicker.
+In addition we tested features unique to PregTracker.

 Testing was conducted with interactive prototypes and focused on some basic goals.